Acid rain: In the United States

 During the 1990s, research continued.
 On March 10, 2005, the EPA issued the Clean Air Interstate Rule (CAIR).
 This rule provides states with a solution to the problem of power plant pollution that drifts from one state to another.
 CAIR will permanently cap emissions of SO_{2} and NO_{x} in the eastern United States.
-When fully implemented, CAIR will reduce SO_{2} emissions in 28 eastern states and the District of Columbia by over 70% and NO_{x} emissions by over 60% from 2003 levels.
+CAIR hoped to reduce SO_{2} emissions in 28 eastern states and the District of Columbia by over 70% and NO_{x} emissions by over 60% from 2003 levels.
+CAIR was replaced by the Cross-State Air Pollution Rule (CSAPR), as of 1 January 2015.

 Overall, the program's cap and trade program has been successful in achieving its goals.
 Since the 1990s, SO_{2} emissions have dropped 40%, and according to the Pacific Research Institute, acid rain levels have dropped 65% since 1976.
 Conventional regulation was used in the European Union, which saw a decrease of over 70% in SO_{2} emissions during the same period.

 In 2007, total SO_{2} emissions were 8.9 million tons, achieving the program's long-term goal ahead of the 2010 statutory deadline.

 In 2007 the EPA estimated that by 2010, the overall costs of complying with the program for businesses and consumers would be $1 billion to $2 billion a year, only one-fourth of what was initially predicted.
 Forbes says: "In 2010, by which time the cap and trade system had been augmented by the George W. Bush administration's Clean Air Interstate Rule, SO_{2} emissions had fallen to 5.1 million tons."

-The term citizen science can be traced back as far as January 1989 to a campaign by the Audubon Society to measure acid rain.
-Scientist Muki Haklay cites in a policy report for the Wilson Center entitled 'Citizen Science and Policy: A European Perspective' a first use of the term 'citizen science' by R. Kerson in the magazine MIT Technology Review from January 1989.
-Quoting from the Wilson Center report: "The new form of engagement in science received the name "citizen science".
-The first recorded example of using the term is from 1989, describing how 225 volunteers across the US collected rain samples to assist the Audubon Society in an acid-rain awareness-raising campaign.
-The volunteers collected samples, checked for acidity, and reported to the organization.
-The information was then used to demonstrate the full extent of the phenomenon."